 Your genes possess variants, known as SNPs, which can increase or decrease the activity of the genes and therefore their effects.

 Genes are strings of components which can be ‘read’, a bit like letters in a word.

 A change in the order of one of these letters is much like a SNP.

-Think of the difference between a relatively short word like ‘fat’.
+Think of the difference you can make just by changing one letter of a relatively short word like ‘fat’.